DoctorKhan/The-Human-Experiment-Book/src/50_original_titans/03_experiment_begins.md

 2. Abandon the experiment and let humanity develop naturally
 3. Modify the experiment to create a manageable species that could support their needs

 They chose the third option.
-Instead of completing Tiamat and Apsu's consciousness development program, they implemented a domestication program that would create biological vehicles they could control and use.
+Instead of completing **The Werdh-anes'** consciousness development program, they implemented a domestication program that would create biological vehicles they could control and use.

 ## The Domestication Override